 Promoting 3R to Reduce, Reuse and Recycle Packaging Materials

 JSR has always been serious about environmental measures in the distribution and logistics workflow.
 Therefore, the company proclaims and promotes 3R to effectively utilize waste-free packaging materials and packaging containers.

 JSR will actively engage in the following 3R activities for packing materials to promote recycling and effective use of resources.

 - Eliminating use of external cardboard boxes due to changes in packing container specifications, increasing the foaming ratio of foamed polystyrene; reducing volumes and handling larger sizes of liquid transport containers.

 - Preventing breakage of steel box pallets used as the packing containers for synthetic rubber.

 - Searching for recycling locations for plastic bottles and polyethylene bags that are conventionally incinerated.

 JSR uses industrial water, groundwater3, tap water and seawater (cooling water) as water resources.
-The water resource usage volume for FY2009 was approximately 16,000 thousand cubic meters, which was basically the same level as the previous fiscal year.
-We effectively utilize about 22% of our water by calculating it through the work process at each plant.
+The water resource usage volume for FY2010 was approximately 14,000,000 cubic meters, which was approximately 2,000,000 cubic meters less than FY2009, mainly due to reduced production.
+We effectively utilize about 26% of our water by recycling it through the various work processes at each plant.